The Contextual Guardrail

 - vv.
 19–22: No longer strangers.
 Fellow citizens.
 A temple.

-Your job as facilitator is to guide students through that movement — not to cover every verse.
-Pick up the energy at verse 4 and let it build through the end.
+Your job as facilitator is to guide students through that movement.
+Pick up the energy at verse 4 and let it build.
 If the group loses momentum in vv.
 11–18, pull them forward to the image of the temple in vv.
-19–22 and let that image do the work.
+19–22.

 Key Facilitator Mindset